korolainenriikka/mlflow_test/README.md

 3. create & run a virtual machine instance

 * lauch a VM instance
     * Go to Instances and click 'Lauch Instance'.
 Choose image (operating system) and flavour (amount of resources).
-If you increase the 'Number of Instances', chosen amount of copies of the virtual machine will be instantiated.
 On the access&security tab choose your key pair and the security group you created.
-Check on the Network tab that your projects' network is chosen (should be by default)

-* associate a floating ip (by default the virtual machines only have private IPs)
+* associate a floating IP (by default the virtual machines only have private IPs)
     * on Instances tab in your vm instances' actions choose 'Associate Floating IP'.
 Choose IP or if none are present, click on the + to allocate a new one.
 Then click 'Associate'

 * connect to the vm remotely

     * check the following:
-        * if your ssh-agent is running and if not, launch it
+        * if your ssh-agent is running and if not, launch it with `eval $(ssh-agent)` (ubuntu 18)
         * your ssh private key is added to your ssh keychain: run `ssh-add [path to key]` to add the key

-    * run `ssh -l cloud-user [VM's floating IP]` to connect to CentOS, or `ssh -l ubuntu [VM's floating IP]` to connect to ubuntu
+    * run `ssh -l ubuntu [VM's floating IP]` to connect (Ubuntu VM)

 #### Install MLflow requirements